cloud-atlas-ai/obsidian-ics/README.md

 Go to a daily note, use the `ICS: Import events` command.

 For customizations not available to the formatting, use Dataview or Templater (see below).
 Likewise, if you want to automatically import events when you create your daily notes, you'll want to use one of those.
+If you have issues using Data view or Templater, test that your calendar imports works using the `ICS: Import events` command as there's more error handling available there.

 ### Data view usage